-- 1. Redemption/Switch-out/SWP/STP on or before expiry of 365 days from the date of allotment: If the withdrawal amount or switched out amount is not more than 12% of the original cost of investment-NIL - 2.
-Redemption/Switch-out/SWP/STP on or before expiry of 365 days from the date of allotment: If the withdrawal amount or switched out amount is more than 12% of the original cost of investment-1% - 3.
-Redemption/Switch-out/SWP/STP after expiry of 365 days from the date of allotment-NIL
+- 1) Redemption/Switch-out/SWP/STP on or before expiry of 365 days from the date of allotment: If the withdrawal amount or switched out amount is not more than 12% of the original cost of investment-Nil - 2) Redemption/Switch-out/SWP/STP on or before expiry of 365 days from the 1% date of allotment: If the withdrawal amount or switched out amount is more than 12% of the original cost of investment. -1% - Redemption / Switch-out/SWP/STP after expiry of 365 days from the date of allotment-Nil

-Effective from 23.04.2025, Investors are requested to note that pursuant to AMFI's communication dated 09th April 2025, Exit Load will not be charged on any Switch/Systematic transfer transaction from Regular plan to Direct plan of the same scheme.
+Pursuant to AMFI's communication dated 09th April 2025, Exit Load will not be charged on any Switch/Systematic transfer transaction from Regular plan to Direct plan of the same scheme w.e.f.
+23rd April 2025.